joshnicholas/blog/journalism/why-jobseeker-is-stuck-in-the-early-90s-and-leaving-australians-behind.md

 date: 2021-03-05
 ---

-<center>From 05 March 2021:</center><br><br>

-<blockquote><p>Critics have labelled the Morrison government’s recent $50 per fortnight jobseeker increase as heartless – part of a long-running failure to keep Australia’s unemployment benefit aligned with changing living standards.</p><br>

-<p>The cost of living, as measured by the Consumer Price Index, has grown slowly over the past decade.
-Jobseeker has roughly tracked inflation since the early 1990s, but simply using measured inflation as a gauge risks people on jobseeker being stuck in a bygone era, according to some experts.
-As some goods have become relatively cheaper, such as clothing or food, the cost of housing and healthcare have grown much faster.</p><br>
+<br><center>by Josh Nicholas</center><br>

+<center>05 March 2021</center><br><br>

-<p>People receiving jobseeker spend disproportionately on these “basics”, says Ben Phillips, principal research fellow at the Centre for Social Research and Methods.
+<blockquote><p>People receiving jobseeker spend disproportionately on these “basics”, says Ben Phillips, principal research fellow at the Centre for Social Research and Methods.
 But average weekly earnings for everyone else has grown significantly over the past few decades, leading to a huge divergence in what and where Australians spend their money.</p><br>

+<p>“Higher-income people tend to spend more money on things that have been coming down in price,” Phillips says.
+“They tend to spend their money on things like airfares, audiovisual equipment, cars – things like that.
+And so lower-income families, and particularly those on government benefits, tend to spend more money on the basics of life like utilities.</p><br>

+<p>“[The unemployment benefit] really leaves you at a living standard that was back in the early 1990s rather than moving forward like the rest of us have done.”</p><br>

 </blockquote><br>

-<p>Read more <a href="https://www.theguardian.com/news/datablog/2021/mar/05/why-jobseeker-is-stuck-in-the-early-90s-and-leaving-australians-behind">here</a>.</p>
+<center><a href="https://www.theguardian.com/news/datablog/2021/mar/05/why-jobseeker-is-stuck-in-the-early-90s-and-leaving-australians-behind">Read more</a></center>